LLNL/camp/docs/index.rst

 .. ##
 .. ## Copyright (c) 2016-24, Lawrence Livermore National Security, LLC
 .. ## and RAJA project contributors.
-See the CAMP/LICENSE file
+See the Camp/LICENSE file
 .. ## for details.
 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)
 .. ##

 ################
-CAMP
+Camp
 ################

-CAMP (Compiler Agnostic MetaProgramming) is a portable C++ Library that provides modern C++ structures and algorithms that can be used on a variety of backend architectures.
-CAMP is part of the RAJA Portability Suite and is developed at Lawrence Livermore National Laboratory (LLNL).
+Camp (Compiler Agnostic MetaProgramming) is a portable C++ Library that provides modern C++ structures and algorithms that can be used on a variety of backend architectures.
+Camp is part of the RAJA Portability Suite and is developed at Lawrence Livermore National Laboratory (LLNL).
 This project collects a variety of macros and metaprogramming facilities for C++ projects.
 Camp focuses on wide compiler compatibility across HPC systems.